 Modus Tech-Wear of Providence will receive $50,000 to partner with the Chemical Engineering Department at the University of Rhode Island to develop a lightweight, rechargeable battery with improved longevity for use in smart wearable products.

 CBC will receive $48,106 to partner with the Department of Mechanical Engineering at the University of Rhode Island to continue an existing project on wind energy.
 The project will expand on a previous project that enabled the company to scale up its model unit of a power-generating wind turbine to a larger preproduction unit.

 Alcinous Pharmaceuticals will receive $50,000 to amass a large library of promising drug molecules that can be used in developing cancer therapies with superior efficacy and tolerability.
 They will be partnering with the University of Rhode Island's Department of Chemistry.

-PROVIDENCE (Oct.
-30, 2017)—Gov. Gina Raimondo and the Board of Directors for the Rhode Island Commerce Corporation tonight approved economic incentives to lure two companies from Massachusetts to Rhode Island.
-The board also voted to issue Innovation Vouchers to support the R&D work of three...
+Gov. Gina Raimondo and the Board of Directors for the Rhode Island Commerce Corporation tonight approved economic incentives to attract the technology...